hermish/hkn-workshops/CS/todos-web-app/README.md

 ```

-As you can see, the view function turns a `model` into an a bunch of HTMl elements (`h1`, `ul`, `li`, etc) all wrapped in a `div` element.
+As you can see, the view function turns a `model` into an a bunch of HTML elements (`h1`, `ul`, `li`, etc) all wrapped in a `div` element.

 > Fun fact: These HTML elements here, are actually just functions that return HTML types!

 What's really interesting is that the HTML can produce `Msg`s!
-Look at these line in particular:
+Look at these lines in particular:

 ```
                         [ button
                             [ onClick (AddNewItem model.newItemContent) ]
 ```

-This means that when a user clicks on the HTML button element produced by the view function and shown in the web browser, it will produce a `Msg` of `AddNewItem`!
-This is how our update function actually recieves `msg`s, and how the web app proceeds to work!
+This means that when a user **clicks** on the HTML button element produced by the view function and shown in the web browser, it will produce an `AddNewItem` message of type `Msg`!
+This `AddNewItem` message will be fed into our `update` function... this is how our update function actually recieves `msg`s, and how the web app keeps driving forward!

-Now all you must do is tap on the **COMPILE** button on the top of the editor.
-Try out your brand new web app!
+Now all you must do is click on the **COMPILE** button on the top of the editor and try out your brand new Todos web app!
 Does everything work!?

 > If you did get an error, read it carefuly and try to fix things!
 Then hit **COMPILE** again!